oracle/python-oracledb/doc/src/user_guide/bind.rst

     ['First element', 'Second element', 'Third element', 'Fourth element']

-Note the use of :meth:`Object.aslist()` which returns the collection element values in index order as a simple Python list.
+Note the use of :meth:`DbObject.aslist()` which returns the collection element values in index order as a simple Python list.
 The indices themselves are lost in this approach.
-The associative array can be turned into a Python dictionary using :meth:`Object.asdict()`.
+The associative array can be turned into a Python dictionary using :meth:`DbObject.asdict()`.
 If that value was printed in the previous example instead, the output would be::

     {-1048576: 'First element', -576: 'Second element', 284: 'Third element', 8388608: 'Fourth element'}

-If the elements need to be traversed in index order, the methods :meth:`Object.first()` and :meth:`Object.next()` can be used.
-The method :meth:`Object.getelement()` can be used to acquire the element at a particular index.
+If the elements need to be traversed in index order, the methods :meth:`DbObject.first()` and :meth:`DbObject.next()` can be used.
+The method :meth:`DbObject.getelement()` can be used to acquire the element at a particular index.
 This is shown in the following code:

 .. code-block:: python